djcloudking/terraform-projects/6_Build a DEV environment on AWS/Using Terraform to build a DEV environment on AWS.md

 **Read more**

 Find more details, the steps by steps guide in this article about how I was able to set up a secure AWS environment with Docker using Terraform, manage AWS resources efficiently, and connect to AWS instances using VSCode's Remote SSH extension.
+Click the link =>> https://medium.com/@djakkone/building-a-dev-environment-on-aws-using-terraform-9e4c4a8522c6